clicon/clixon-controller/FAQ.md

 ## How to configure JunOS and the Clixon controller?

 JunOS must be configured with SSH-keys and a few other settings before being used with Clixon.
 The SSH-key belongs to the user which clixon_backend run as.
-We must also configure the rfc-compliant option for the netconf server:
+The rfc-compliant option for the netconf server must also be set:

 ```
 root@junos> show configuration